 HIV-1 in the developing world, but questions remain as to the relative safety and efficacy of various antiretroviral regimens.
-In the Antepartum Component of a large randomized multicountry clinical trial, Promoting Maternal Infant Survival Everywhere (PROMISE), we showed that maternal antiretroviral therapy (mART) during pregnancy and intrapartum can reduce perinatal HIV-1 transmission to ∼0.5% in Sub-Saharan African settings.1 However, breastfeeding-associated HIV-1 exposure and potential transmission continues in breastfed HIV-exposed infants living in resource-limited settings.
-Although World Health Organization (WHO) guidelines recommend that all HIV-1–infected pregnant women initiate lifelong ART, adherence to ART, particularly postpartum, has proven to be a major challenge; postpartum viral rebound has been observed in 31% of women starting ART during pregnancy who had initial viral suppression and 22% of women receiving preconception ART had detectable viremia at first antenatal visit.2–4 Thus, evaluation of the safety and efficacy of alternative strategies, such as infant prophylaxis, to reduce postnatal infection remains important.5
+In the Antepartum Component of a large randomized multicountry clinical trial, Promoting Maternal Infant Survival Everywhere (PROMISE), we showed that maternal antiretroviral therapy (mART) during pregnancy and intrapartum can reduce perinatal HIV-1 transmission to ∼0.5% in Sub-Saharan African settings.
+However, 1 breastfeeding-associated HIV-1 exposure and potential transmission continues in breastfed HIV-exposed infants living in resource-limited settings.
+Although World Health Organization (WHO) guidelines recommend that all HIV-1–infected pregnant women initiate lifelong ART, adherence to ART, particularly postpartum, has proven to be a major challenge; postpartum viral rebound has been observed in 31% of women starting ART during pregnancy who had initial viral suppression and 22% of women receiving preconception ART had detectable viremia at first antenatal visit.
+Thus, evaluation of the safety and efficacy of alternative strategies, such as infant prophylaxis, to reduce postnatal infection remains important.
+2–4 5

-HIV-1 transmission: (1) providing ART to the lactating woman, thereby reducing breastmilk viral load; or (2) providing daily single-drug antiretroviral (ARV) prophylaxis to the breastfeeding infant, maintaining prophylactic infant ARV blood levels throughout the period of HIV-1 transmission risk.6–13 Previous studies, however, focused on interventions only given through the first 6–12 months of breastfeeding and there were additional late infections related to breastfeeding transmission when breastfeeding continued after prophylaxis stopped.
+HIV-1 transmission: (1) providing ART to the lactating woman, thereby reducing breastmilk viral load; or (2) providing daily single-drug antiretroviral (ARV) prophylaxis to the breastfeeding infant, maintaining prophylactic infant ARV blood levels throughout the period of HIV-1 transmission risk.
+Previous studies, however, focused on interventions only given through the first 6–12 months of 6–13 breastfeeding and there were additional late infections related to breastfeeding transmission when breastfeeding continued after prophylaxis stopped.
 Because increased morbidity and mortality have been associated with weaning compared with continued breastfeeding through the second year of life in HIV-1–exposed infants, breastfeeding beyond 12 months, and interventions to reduce HIV-1 transmission during breastfeeding will be required to maximize infant HIV-1–free survival.
 14–16

-No previous randomized trial has directly compared the efficacy and safety of prolonged infant ARV prophylaxis with maternal ART throughout the duration of breastfeeding into the second year of life.
+No previous randomized trial has directly compared the efficacy and safety of prolonged infant ARV prophylaxis with maternal ART throughout the duration of 11,12 breastfeeding into the second year of life.
 We report results from the PROMISE trial's Postpartum Component, which randomized breastfeeding HIV-1–infected women with high CD4 cell count and their HIV-1–uninfected infants at 6–14 days postpartum to either mART or infant nevirapine (iNVP) prophylaxis to prevent HIV-1 transmission during breastfeeding.
 METHODS

 Study Design and Participants